mysterious-coding/base_entranced/README.md

 * victimOfForce 2 = Blue team can use force powers on this NPC
 * victimOfForce 3 = Everybody can use force powers on this NPC

+Mapmakers can add some extra keys to worldspawn entity for additional control over their maps:
-Mapmakers can set the "forceOnNpcs" key in worldspawn to 1-3, which forces the server to execute /g_forceOnNpcs to a desired number.
+* Mapmakers can set the "forceOnNpcs" key in worldspawn to 1-3, which forces the server to execute /g_forceOnNpcs to a desired number.
 If set, this cvar overrides victimOfForce for all NPCs on the map.
+If this key is not set, it will default to 0 (no force on NPCs - JK3 default).
+* Mapmakers can set the "siegeRespawn" key in worldspawn, which forces the server to execute /g_siegeRespawn to a desired number.
+If this key is not set, it will default to 20 (JK3 default).
+* Mapmakers can set the "siegeTeamSwitch" key in worldspawn, which forces the server to execute /g_siegeTeamSwitch to a desired number.
+If this key is not set, it will default to 1 (JK3 default).

 nodmgfrom # = add bitvalue numbers to define weapons this NPC cannot be damaged by.
 * Melee				1